10-6-pursuit/project-budgeting-app/README.md

 1. Forms should be properly labeled and the `type` of inputs should be properly set.
 For example, an input that requires a `number` should have type `number`, not `text`.
 1. When a new transaction form is submitted, the transaction should be created in the backend and the user should be brought to that new transaction's Show page.
 1. On the transaction's Show page, there should be a button to edit the current transaction.
 When clicked, the user is brought to a form page with data already filled in that can be edited.
-1. When an edited transaction form is submitted, the transaction should be edited in the backend and the user should be brought to that new transaction's Show page.
+1. When an edited transaction form is submitted, the transaction should be edited in the backend and the user should be brought to that edited transaction's Show page.
 1. On the transaction's Show page, there should be a button to delete the current show page.
+When clicked it should delete the transaction and navigate you to the index page
 1. Using the transaction's data, perform a calculation that can be performed on the front-end application and displayed to the user on the Index page.
 For example, the bank account total should be visible.
 In addition to the total, the CSS should change based on the value - use a greenish color if the bank account total is above 100, use a yellowish color if the bank account total is between 0 and 100 and a reddish color if the bank account total is less than 0.
 You can change the background or text or both.

 ### Mastery rubric